marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Once version negotiation is complete, the cryptographic handshake is used to agree on cryptographic keys.
-The cryptographic handshake is carried in Initial ({{packet-initial}}), Retry ({{packet-retry}}) and Handshake ({{packet-handshake}}) packets.
+The cryptographic handshake is carried in Initial ({{packet-initial}}), and Handshake ({{packet-handshake}}) packets.

 All these packets use the long header and contain the current QUIC version in the version field.

-In order to prevent tampering by version-unaware middleboxes, handshake packets are protected with a connection- and version-specific key, as described in
+In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with a connection- and version-specific key, as described in
-{{QUIC-TLS}}.
+{{QUIC-TLS}} called Initial keys.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.

 ### Initial Packet {#packet-initial}

 The Initial packet uses long headers with a type value of 0x7F.
-It carries the first cryptographic handshake message sent by the client.
+It carries the first cryptographic handshake message sent by the client as well as the cryptographic messages sent by the server to perform key exchange.
+The Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.

-If the client has not previously received a Retry packet from the server, it populates the Destination Connection ID field with a randomly selected value.
+When an an Initial packet is sent by a client which has not previously received a Retry packet from the server, it populates the Destination Connection ID field with a randomly selected value.
 This MUST be at least 8 octets in length.
 Until a packet is received from the server, the client MUST use the same random value unless it also changes the Source Connection ID (which effectively starts a new connection attempt).
 The randomized Destination Connection ID is used to determine packet protection keys.

+A server sends its first Initial packet in response to a Client Initial.
+A server may send multiple Initial packets.
+The Cryptographic key exchange could require multiple round trips or we might perform retransmissions of this data.

+The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet; the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see {{connection-id}}).

+On receiving the first Server Initial packet the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.

-If the client received a Retry packet and is sending a second Initial packet, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
+If the client received a Retry packet from the server and is sending a second Initial packet, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.

 Changing Destination Connection ID also results in a change to the keys used to protect the Initial packet.

 The client populates the Source Connection ID field with a value of its choosing and sets the low bits of the ConnID Len field to match.

-The first Initial packet that is sent by a client contains a packet number of 0.
-All subsequent packets contain a packet number that is incremented by at least one, see ({{packet-numbers}}).
+The first Initial packet contains a packet number of 0.
+Each packet sent after the Initial packet is associated with a packet number space and its packet number increases monotonically in that space, see ({{packet-numbers}}).

-The payload of an Initial packet conveys a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message.
-The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cryptographic handshake message MUST fit in a single packet (see {{handshake}}).
+The payload of an Initial packet conveys a CRYPTO frame (or frames) containing a cryptographic handshake message.
+This CRYPTO frame always begins at an offset of 0 (see {{handshake}}) and the complete cryptographic handshake message MUST fit in a single packet (see {{handshake}}).

 The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see {{packet-coalesce}}).

-The client uses the Initial packet type for any packet that contains an initial cryptographic handshake message.
+The client and server use the Initial packet type for any packet that contains an initial cryptographic handshake message.
 This includes all cases where a new packet containing the initial cryptographic message needs to be created, this includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).

 ### Retry Packet {#packet-retry}

 A Retry packet uses long headers with a type value of 0x7E.
-It carries cryptographic handshake messages and acknowledgments.
+It carries an opaque token from the server to be used for address validation of the client.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).

 The server populates the Destination Connection ID with the connection ID that the client included in the Source Connection ID of the Initial packet.
 This